Steph Curry Just Broke Another Record

 The ironic part is that he broke his own record (see tweet below from the Warriors).

-After missing the playoffs for each of the last two seasons, they appear as if they will once again be one of the top teams to contend for a title.
+After missing the playoffs for two straight seasons the Warriors are now right back to they were as being one of the elite teams in all of basketball.

-Prior to missing the postseason for two years, they had made the NBA Finals five times in a row, and won three championships.

 Related stories on NBA basketball